aspen-reeves/awesome-switchcraft/README.md

 ## Other Projects

 - [No Armor SC](https://i.patriik.one/no-armor-sc.zip) - Resource pack that removes Elytras, Armor, NIs, Magnets, and Hover Boots
-- [FindShop chatbox](https://github.com/Pixium/findshop) - The chatbox which powers \findshop, which allows to search through ShopSync-capable shops

 ## Resources